 Mr. Fernandez has substantial experience in the telecommunications, energy, water, banking and consumer industries.
 His clients have included major multinational companies, financial institutions and private equity groups, as well as nearly a dozen foreign governments looking to attract foreign investors.
 He has also successfully advised U.S. and European companies involved in disputes in developing countries.

 Mr. Fernandez was named one of the "World's Leading Lawyers" by Chambers Global for his M&A and corporate work, an "Expert" in International Financial Law Review's "Guide to the World's Leading Project Finance Lawyers," and one of the "World's Leading Privatization Lawyers" by Euromoney Publications.
-He was recognized as a leading Corporate Finance attorney in the Latin America market in Chambers Global and a leading Latin America attorney in Chambers U.S. He was featured by Hispanic Business Magazine in its "100 Influentials List" for several years.
+He has been recognized as a leading attorney in the Latin America market by Chambers Global, Chambers USA, and The Legal 500 Latin America.
+He was featured by Hispanic Business Magazine in its "100 Influentials List" for several years.

 Nominated by President Obama and unanimously confirmed by the Senate, Mr. Fernandez served as Assistant Secretary of State for Economic, Energy and Business Affairs from 2009 to 2013.
 During his tenure, he led the Bureau that is responsible for overseeing work on international trade and investment policy; international finance, development and debt policy; economic sanctions and combating terrorist financing; international energy security policy; international telecommunications and transportation policies; and support for U.S. businesses and the private sector overseas.
 His work focused on development as a business opportunity for U.S. companies and a strategic imperative for the United States, mostly in the areas of infrastructure, trade and investment, entrepreneurship, and agriculture.
 He spearheaded the State Department's "Economic Statecraft" initiative to promote foreign investment into the United States and support U.S. companies overseas, co-led the interagency team that prepared the Model Bilateral Investment Treaty used by the United States today, worked with American businesses to promote responsible business conduct in Myanmar, Bangladesh and the diamond industry through the Kimberly Process, and led the U.S. government's economic dialogues with Turkey, the UAE, Brazil and several other nations.
 He was the State Department's principal representative in the Committee on Foreign Investment in the United States (CFIUS) and was also a key figure in devising and implementing U.S. sanctions policy around the world.